-If the construction or alteration for which an application for a Certificate of Appropriateness has been filed shall be determined to be inappropriate, or in the event of an application for a Certificate of Hardship, the Commission shall determine whether, owing to conditions especially affecting the building or structure involved, but not affecting the Historic District generally, failure to approve an application will involve a substantial hardship, financial or otherwise, to the applicant and whether such application may be approved without substantial detriment to the public welfare and without substantial derogation from the intent and purpose of this Section.
-If the Commission determines in either instance that owing to such conditions failure to approve an application will involve substantial hardship to the applicant and approval thereof may be made without such detriment or derogation, or if the Commission fails to make a determination on an application within the time specified in Section 11 of Chapter 40C of the General Laws the Commission shall cause a Certificate of Hardship to be issued to the applicant.
+D. Certificate of hardship.
+If the construction or alteration for which an application for a certificate of appropriateness has been filed shall be determined to be inappropriate, or in the event of an application for a certificate of hardship, the Commission shall determine whether, owing to conditions especially affecting the building or structure involved, but not affecting the Historic District generally, failure to approve an application will involve a substantial hardship, financial or otherwise, to the applicant and whether such application may be approved without substantial detriment to the public welfare and without substantial derogation from the intent and purpose of this article.
+If the Commission determines in either instance that owing to such conditions failure to approve an application will involve substantial hardship to the applicant and approval thereof may be made without such detriment or derogation, or if the Commission fails to make a determination on an application within the time specified in MGL c.
+40C, § 11, the Commission shall cause a certificate of hardship to be issued to the applicant.